Createdd/Writing/articles/TheSecondMachineAge.md

 ## 13.Policy recommendations

 Focus on education.
-Not only what is tought but how it is tought.
+Not only what is taught but how it is taught.
 Focus on Startups.
 Entrepreneurship stems from innovation and digitalization allows much more innovation to happen.
 Hence, increased efforts to boost entrepreneurship will lead to more innovation and productivity.
 Focus on matching employees and employers.
 Focus on science.
 And lastly, adapt taxation accordingly.

 ## 14.Long-term recommendations